Catalog Search Results

 Description

-"Poet, artist, and LGBTQIA+ rights advocate Alok Vaid-Menon deconstructs, demystifies, and reimagines the gender binary"--
+"Poet, artist, and LGBTQIA+ rights advocate Alok Vaid-Menon deconstructs, demystifies, and reimagines the gender binary"-- Provided by publisher.

 Gender is a story, not just a word.
 Alok Vaid-Menon dares the world to see gender not in black and white, but in full color.
 Taking from their own experiences as a gender non-conforming artist, they show us that gender is a malleable and creative form of expression.
 The only limit is your imagination.